Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 Following power-on, systems typically take several iterations before a stable rate is achieved.
 This is due to the buffers being initially empty and other such effects.
 The figures reported are from when the system has reached a steady state after this initial transient phase.

 In the case where there are multiple input ports and/or multiple output ports, the timestamps from the first of these ports are used as these are the ports that contain the first timestamped sample of each iteration.

 Furthermore, if there are no input ports included in the design (such as DDS only mode) then the throughput will be measured using the timestamped data on the output port.
+In such case the latency figures may be marked as invalid with value reported as ``-1``.

 DDS/Mixer
 ~~~~~~~~~